 May – August: These are the cooler months and temperatures can be very chilly (down to 5oC) in the evenings and early morning.
 It’s a great time of year for game viewing but make sure you bring a jumper and jacket.

 September – November: Shorts and t-shirt weather!
 This is the hottest time of year with peak temperatures in October often rising well above 40oC.
 Evenings are comfortably warm.
 There may still be the occasional chilly day so bring a light jumper just in case.

 December – February: Days and nights can get very hot and sticky.
 You need light clothes although there might be a day the temperature drops so ensure you also bring a sweater.
 It’s a time of heavy rain, especially between mid-November & mid February so bring a raincoat.
 Some days it can start chilly and overcast, turn into hot and clear blue skies, and then end with torrential downpours.

-March – April: is pleasant spring like weather and is usually not too hot.
-It is usually dry although there may be occasional showers.
+March – April: Expect pleasant, spring-like weather and temperatures that are usually not too hot.
+It is mostly dry, although there may be occasional showers.